epark18/salesforce-automation-script/README.md

 ```
 Note: These commands are for SSH.
 If you prefer HTTPS, please use the appropriate link.
 ## Setup
-1. Update the variable.sh file to match file locations.
-These variables are paths to specific directories and were created in an effort to reduce redundancy when writing the script.
-2. Since this is an ongoing project, users will be required to pull from both repositories regularly to be up-to-date on test coverage as they are submitted.
+1. Since this is an ongoing project, users will be required to pull from both repositories to be up-to-date on test coverage.

 salesforce-automation-script
 ```